 Well, delirium is a very strange mental state.
 He begins explaining, but this is bullshit.
 But this is not that easy.
 It can spook anyone.
 I don’t like how he shrugs.
 There are documented cases, where people started speaking tongues, even ancient greek or latin… His patronizing smile turns my guts.
 And it was a most stressful situation.
 Acidic taste seeps on my tongue, and I force my stomach back down.
 I shake my head.

 THIS IS NOT WHAT I MEAN!
 Not at all.
 I nearly left him on the surface!
 I have his full attention now, he leans forward.
 I nearly left him on the surface, because he freaked me out.

 The solar storm damaged the engines of the landing pod, upon reentry.
 And the com.
-I have to admit, the landing was less than optimal, and it’s my fault, that Decker got nearly killed on spot.
-He kind of rescued me, and got his oxygen tank damaged.
+Landing wasn’t optimal, and it’s my fault, that Decker got nearly killed on spot.
+He, uh, rescued me, and got his oxygen tank damaged.

 My hands leave the cup alone and I raise them, palms up.
 Shrugging palms.

 First everything was normal.
 Well, as normal as being stranded in a volcanic eruption zone on an unstable planet.
 Normal apeshit crazy stuff.
 The man in front of me scoffs.
 A sense of humor is always a good sign.
 That’s what they tell you in the military.
 A residual coping mechanism, when everything else is beyond repair.